arikkert/ansible-role_nrpe/README.md

 RedHat compatible 7 or higher, CentOS, Almalinux, Rockylinux.
 Tested on CentOS 7/8 and Almalinux 9
+Debian/Ubuntu.
+Tested on Debian 12 and Ubuntu 22.04
 Repos *powertools* and *epel-testing* are available for Centos 8

 Role Variables